Noël Tredinnick: Current Positions

+Dr Tredinnick currently serves as Music Leader at St Paul's Church, Herne Hill, a parish in South East London, since February 2024.
+Additionally, he has two weekly programmes as a broadcaster on Premier Radio.

 Tredinnick's arranging style combines traditional hymns and Christian songs with harmonies from jazz and modernist music, making frequent use of chromaticism and dissonance.
 His trademark sound is euphoric, uplifting and spontaneous, with an inclusive feel.
 He is generally regarded as one of the UK's foremost church musicians.

-Tredinnick has been involved with the Jubilate Group for many years, which is concerned with updating old-fashioned language in hymnody and for publishing new musical resources for congregations; he is now chair of the group.
+Tredinnick has been involved with the Jubilate Group for many years, which is concerned with updating old-fashioned language in hymnody and for publishing new musical resources for congregations; he is now a Director of the group.

 All Souls Orchestra

-In 1972 Tredinnick was appointed Organist and Director of Music at the church of All Souls, Langham Place, in the heart of the West End of London: a post he still holds.
+In December 1971 Tredinnick was appointed Organist and Director of Music at the church of All Souls, Langham Place, in the heart of the West End of London: he retired from leadership in 2019.
 He founded the All Souls Orchestra on the instruction of the then rector, the hymnwriter Michael Baughen, and has since conducted the orchestra at many Christian events, services and festivals in the UK and internationally.
 The orchestra is well-known as a distinctive voice in Christian worship, providing uplifting accompaniments to hymns and popular songs as well as performing classical works in a Christian context.

-Tredinnick is well-known for his expansive, expressive and personal style of directing and coaxing, as well as for his persuasive eye-contact and personable manner.
+Tredinnick is known for his expansive, expressive and personal style of directing and coaxing, as well as for his persuasive eye-contact and personable manner.
 He has conducted the orchestra alongside several notable singers and songwriters including Cliff Richard, Keith and Kristyn Getty, and Stuart Townend.
 The orchestra performed alongside Richard on a BBC Songs of Praise episode entitled "The Gospel According to Cliff".

 He continues to work with notable Christian artists, both established and new, including Paul Baloche, Christy Nockels, Matt Redman, Tim Hughes, Graham Kendrick, Ben Cantelon, Noel Robinson, Reuben Morgan of Hillsong, and classical soprano Joanne Lunn.

 Tredinnick was awarded the British Empire Medal (BEM) in the 2021 Birthday Honours for services to church music and music education.